• all about eve

 • directive

-EVE's directive is something she keeps secret from WALL•E. When he asks about it, she simply responds, "Classified."
-However, it's shortly after this that her directive is discovered.
+EVE's directive is something she will not share with WALL•E. When he asks about it, she simply responds, "Classified."
+However, it's shortly after this that her directive is revealed, albeit by accident.

-Scanning the plant, EVE's directive-driven system takes over and she gathers the little green lifeform in her body cavity.
+Scanning the plant, EVE's directive-driven system takes over and she gathers the little green lifeform in her body cavity and shuts down.
 She is evenutally picked up by her carrier spacecraft and taken back to the Axiom (WALL•E by her side the whole way).

 On the Axiom it is revealed that EVE, and all other EVE probes, are sent to look for forms of plant life on Earth.
 And should they find any, then "Operation Recolonization" (called OR from here on) will go into effect.
-OR is the return of humans to Earth after it has been deemed life-sustaining once again.
-Once a plant that is known to be from Earth is placed in the ship's Holo-Detector, the Axiom will automatically jump into hyperdrive and head back to the planet.
+OR is the return of humans to Earth after it has been deemed life-sustaining once again, as proven by the existence of plant life on the planet.
+Once a plant that is known to be from Earth is placed in the ship's Holo-Detector, the Axiom will automatically jump into hyperdrive and return to Earth.

 • all that love's about

-The love at first sight that happens for WALL•E does not happen for EVE.
-She is indifferent towards him until the two find themselves sitting together watching a fleet of ships burn down.
-It's at this time that they really begin to interact with and learn about each other, even if it's just simple things like their names.
+While it is love at first sight for WALL•E, love is clearly the farthest thing from EVE's mind when she arrives on Earth.
+She is indifferent towards WALL•E until the two find themselves sitting together watching a fleet of ships burn down.
+It's at this time that they really begin to interact with and learn about each other.

-"Ee-vah!").
-But she is still wary when he gets too close to her, until a sandstorm comes along and WALL•E grabs her hand to escort her to the safety of his home.
+EVE appears to become more comfortable with WALL•E quickly, giggling when he tries to pronouce her name ("Ee-vah!").
+But she is still wary when he gets too close to her, until a sandstorm comes along and WALL•E grabs her hand to escort her to the safety of his truck.
 Here again he reaches for her, longing to hold hands with her, but she pulls away.
+In his truck, WALL•E shows EVE all the wonders of the human race: a Rubik's cube, a lighter, and the act of dancing.
+And of course, the plant he found, which ultimately will bring him and EVE closer together.

-Back on the Axiom, the plant is nowhere to be found when EVE is inspected by the captain.
+In the Captain's station on the Axiom, the plant is nowhere to be found when EVE is awakened and inspected.
 A misunderstanding leads her to become angry with WALL•E, thinking he took and lost the precious life form.
-But EVE soon discovers that WALL•E played no part in the plant's disappearnce.
-He even returns it to her after a scare with an escape pod, and EVE is elated.
-She embraces WALL•E and even gives him a kiss.
+But EVE soon discovers that WALL•E played no part in the plant's disappearance.
+He even manages to return it to her after he narrowly escapes being destroyed in a self-destructing escape pod.
+EVE is elated to see him safe, and gives him a hug and kiss when she sees the plant is as well.
+What follows is one of the film's most magical and beautiful scenes, in which WALL•E and EVE dance around the Axiom, outer space their ballroom.
 It would appear that she's definitely warmed up to him by now.

-It is not until later, after a struggle against the Axiom's stubborn and corrupt autopilot Auto, that EVE shows she cares for WALL•E now more than her directive.
+It is not until later, after a struggle against the Axiom's stubborn and corrupt autopilot Auto, that EVE shows she cares for WALL•E more than her directive.
 WALL•E, damaged by Auto, gives EVE the plant, but she simply pushes it aside.
-She holds up a hand, signaling that she wants WALL•E to take it in his own hand.
+She holds up a hand, signaling that she wants WALL•E to take it in his.

 Unfortunately, just when EVE is ready to hold hands with him, WALL•E is clearly in need of spare parts that are back home on Earth.
-Once back on Earth, EVE rushes to repair and power-up WALL•E. He's back to functioning perfectly, but is not the WALL•E EVE knows; he is only a machine fixed on his directive.
+Once again, the plant becomes important to EVE, but only because it is the key to WALL•E's well-being.
+Once the little green life form is placed in the ship's Holo-Detector, the Axiom is hurled towards Earth.
+Upon arrival, EVE rushes to repair and power-up WALL•E. He's back to functioning perfectly, but is not the WALL•E EVE knows; he is only a machine fixed on his directive.
 Desperate, EVE clasps his hand in hers, gives him a goodbye kiss, and goes to pull away.

-The story ends with the two of them holding hands in WALL•E's truck.
-Just as the Earth is getting a fresh new start, so are EVE and WALL•E. They were able to show each other different worlds, opening the other's eyes to the wonders of space and Earth.
+The story ends with the two robots perched hand-in-hand inside WALL•E's truck.
+Just as the Earth is getting a fresh new start, so are EVE and WALL•E. They were able to show each other different worlds, opening the other's eyes to the wonders of space and Earth alike.
 And the one thing they both discovered in each other?
 Love.

 • icons